 - Actions of Others – What am I doing or not that may contribute to changes in a person's behaviour?

-Understanding specific change in behaviour: Aggression and agitation
+Understanding specific changes in behaviour: Aggression and agitation

 Aggression involves physical and emotional outbursts (i.e., shouting, hitting).
 Anger reflects many feelings and occurs for reasons that aren’t clear.
 We can try to figure out why but also we must respond to the behaviour.